Microbial cyst: In bacteria

+In bacteria (for instance, Azotobacter sp.), encystment occurs by changes in the cell wall; the cytoplasm contracts and the cell wall thickens.
+Various members of the Azotobacteraceae family have been shown to survive in an encysted form for up to 24 years.
+The extremophile Rhodospirillum centenum, an anoxygenic, photosynthetic, nitrogen-fixing bacterium that grows in hot springs was found to form cysts in response to desiccation as well.
 Bacteria do not always form a single cyst.
 Varieties of cysts formation events are known.
-As an example Rhodospirillium centenum can change the number of cell per cyst usually ranging from 4 to 10 cells per cyst depending on environment.
+Rhodospirillum centenum can change the number of cysts per cell, usually ranging from four to ten cells per cyst depending on the environment.

+Some species of filamentous cyanobacteria have been known to form heterocysts to escape levels of oxygen concentration detrimental to their nitrogen fixing processes.
+This process is distinct from other types of microbial cysts in that the heterocysts are often produced in a repeating pattern within a filament composed of several vegetative cells, and once formed, heterocysts cannot return to a vegetative state.

 In protists

 Protists, especially protozoan parasites, are often exposed to very harsh conditions at various stages in their life cycle.
 For example, Entamoeba histolytica, a common intestinal parasite that causes dysentery, has to endure the highly acidic environment of the stomach before it reaches the intestine and various unpredictable conditions like desiccation and lack of nutrients while it is outside the host.
 An encysted form is well suited to survive such extreme conditions, although protozoan cysts are less resistant to adverse conditions compared to bacterial cysts.
+Cytoplasmic dehydration, high autophagic activity, nuclear condensation, and decrease of cell volume are all indicators of encystment initiation in ciliated protists.
 In addition to survival, the chemical composition of certain protozoan cyst walls may play a role in their dispersal.
 The sialyl groups present in the cyst wall of Entamoeba histolytica confer a net negative charge to the cyst which prevents its attachment to the intestinal wall thus causing its elimination in the feces.
 Other protozoan intestinal parasites like Giardia lamblia and Cryptosporidium also produce cysts as part of their life cycle (see oocyst).
 Due to the hard outer shell of the cyst, Cryptosporidium and Giardia are resistant to common disinfectants used by water treatment facilities such as chlorine.
 In some protozoans, the unicellular organism multiplies during or after encystment and releases multiple trophozoites upon excystation.

+Many additional species of protists have been shown to exhibit encystment when confronted with unfavorable environmental conditions.

-In nematodes
+In rotifers

-Some soil-dwelling plant parasitic nematodes, such as the soybean cyst nematode, or the potato cyst nematode form cysts as a normal part of their lifecycle.